sf-brat/privacy-policy-ar-game/README.md

 Users can disable access to the camera at any time through the device settings if they no longer want to use augmented reality features.

 8. Age restrictions
-The AR Investigation app is designed for users over the age of 16.
+The "Interactive game "Literary detective"" app is designed for users over the age of 16.
 This is due to the fact that the game includes content from books rated 16+.
 I do not knowingly collect personal information from children under the age of 17.
 If you are a parent or guardian and you become aware that your child has provided me with personal information, please contact me and I will take steps to delete this information.

 9. Changes to the Privacy Policy
 I do not plan to make changes to this Privacy Policy, as the application does not collect or use any data.
 If new features are added that require data collection, I will update this Privacy Policy and notify users of such changes.

 10. Your consent
-By using the AR Investigation Application, you consent to the processing of your information, as specified in this Privacy Policy, currently and as amended.
+By using the "Interactive game "Literary detective"" Application, you consent to the processing of your information, as specified in this Privacy Policy, currently and as amended.

 11. Contact information
 If you have any questions or suggestions about this Privacy Policy, please contact me by email: oleg.bobr1@mail.ru